ospalh/anki-addons/pages/Add audio to cards.md

 compare the spelling with the list in the <q>Edit Current</q> window.

-For people that find typing a word and two pairs of curly braces too challenging, there is also the “Add Field” button, that takes this task off your hands.
+For people that find typing a word and two pairs of curly braces too challenging, there is also the <q>Add Field</q> button, that takes this task off your hands.